CTFxShubh/All-In-One-Bug-Hunting-Setup/README.md

 16. [dnscan](https://github.com/rbsec/dnscan.git) - For DNS scanning
 17. [SecList](https://github.com/danielmiessler/SecLists.git) - Huge means really huge file that contains lots of wordlists for different work

-Special Thanks and credits to [nahamsec](https://github.com/nahamsec) for this idea and a bit help XD Hope you will like this script.
+Hope you will like this script.
 Use it well and if it is really helpful then do let me know. ;)